CrashOverride85/zc95/docs/Build.md

 #### Part substitutions
 A few parts in particular are likely to cause problems if substituted:

 * Transformers.
 The zc95 is designed around the 42TL004, and that's what all my testing (Mk1 & Mk2) has been with.
 The larger 42TU200's would _likely_ also work, but I'm not sure if they'll physically fit - there is space / mounting holes on the main PCB for them, but I suspect there wouldn't be enough clearance between them and the front panel.
-Expect problems using other transformers unless they are very close match.
+Expect problems using other transformers unless they are a very close match.

 * IRF9Z24NPBF P-chanel MOSFETs - if out of stock with JLC, I strongly advise either obtaining these elsewhere and fitting yourself, or waiting.
 The design is _very_ sensitive to any changes to this particular part.

-* The WS2812D LEDs - watch out, not all have the same pinout

 ### Case
 There are two options for a case: